 A 1.69% transaction fee is charged for all credit and debit card payments.
-Payment is received within 2-3 business days.
+Payouts are received within 2-3 working days.

-SumUp Air is compatible with a range of Apple and Android phones and tablets, running a minimum of operating system iOS 8.0 for Apple or Android 4.4 and with Bluetooth 4.0.
+SumUp Air is compatible with most newer iPhones, Android phones and tablets running a minimum of operating system iOS 9.0 for Apple or Android 4.4 and with Bluetooth 4.0.

-The app gives you the basic and slightly-above basic functions you need.
-For instance, you can create a product list with pictures and prices, issue receipts via email, SMS or print, review sales history, export sales history in Excel or CSV format and check payout dates.
+The app gives you the basic and slightly above-basic functions needed by most merchants.
+For instance, you can create a product list with pictures and prices, issue receipts via email, text or print, review sales history, export sales history to Excel in CSV format and check payout dates.

 Pros: A good, basic, know-where-you-stand offering with competitive rates.

-Cons: It can take up to 3 business days to receive funds (international cards may take longer), although you can easily check the payout date and status via a dashboard.
+Cons: It can take up to 3 workings days to receive funds (international cards may take longer), although you can easily check the payout date and status via a dashboard.

 iZettle – reliable, all-round solution

-The iZettle Reader has an appealing look and feel.
+The new iZettle Reader 2 has an appealing look and feel.
 As with SumUp, it comes with no ongoing contract or monthly fees.

-The card reader normally costs £59 + VAT (but you can get it for £19 here).
+The card reader normally costs £59 + VAT, but you can get it for £19 + VAT here.
 It connects to an app on your mobile device via Bluetooth.
 You can get the charging dock pictured for an additional £39 + VAT.

-It accepts the widest range of cards for any pay-as-you-go payment solution in the UK: Visa, Visa Electron, V PAY, Mastercard, Maestro, American Express, JCB, Diners Club and UnionPay.
-The device accepts contactless, chip and swipe cards, as well as Apple Pay, Samsung Pay and Google Pay.
+It accepts the widest range of cards for any pay-as-you-go payment solution in the UK: Visa, Visa Electron, V Pay, Mastercard, Maestro, American Express, JCB, Diners Club, Discover and UnionPay.
+The device accepts contactless and chip cards as well as Apple Pay, Samsung Pay and Google Pay.

 Transaction fees are a fixed 1.75% for all cards.
-Payments are received within 1-2 business days in your bank account.
+Payments are received within 1-2 working days in your bank account.

-iZettle Reader is compatible with a range of Apple and Android phones and tablets, running a minimum of Apple iOS 9 or Android 4.4.
+iZettle Reader 2 is compatible with a range of Apple and Android phones and tablets running a minimum of Apple iOS 10 or Android 4.4.

-The app offers the basics (e.g. enter a sale, create products with pictures, issue receipts, review sales history), but also has more advanced features such as tipping, printing receipts to the kitchen and integration with accounting software Xero.
-It is possible to set up multiple staff or multiple devices to accept payment simultaneously.
+The app offers the basics (e.g. enter a sale, create products with pictures, issue receipts, review sales history), but also has more advanced features such as tipping, email invoices, integration with kitchen printer and with accounting software Xero.
+It is possible to set up multiple staff accounts and card readers to accept payments simultaneously.

-Pros: UK industry leader with constant improvements and features added.
-Ability to set up additional staff or devices as your business grows.
+Pros: UK industry leader with constant improvements and updates.
+More advanced features included, such as invoicing.

 Cons: Free phone support limited to weekdays.
 New features usually added to the iOS app first and takes longer to reach the Android app.